 - Complete 16 certificate credits at the graduate level.

 - This can be accomplished by completing three 4-credit certificate courses and two 2-credit certificate courses, or four 4-credit certificate courses for graduate credit.

 - Earn at least a B grade in each course.

 - Complete the courses within three years.

-The professional graduate certificate in Museum Studies requires four courses.
+The professional graduate certificate in museum studies requires four courses or 16 credits.

-Study on-site at the Smithsonian: Harvard Extension now offers active learning weekend courses at the Smithsonian Museum in Washington, DC.
-Enrolling in these two, 2-credit courses—or any two museum studies active learning weekend courses—in place of a 4-credit course may count towards earning the Museum Studies graduate certificate.
+Apply active learning weekends to your museum studies certificate: Enrolling in any two 2-credit museum studies active learning weekend courses––in place of a 4-credit course––may count towards earning the museum studies graduate certificate.
 Approval is required before pursuing this option.
 Please e-mail firstname.lastname@example.org for more information.
-Note: The online certificate tracker will not display 2-credit courses.

 Courses taken before the 2013–14 academic year do not apply toward this certificate.